 The Fund is non-diversified and may experience greater volatility than a more diversified investment.

 The S&P 500® Financials Index seeks to provide an effective representation of the financial sector of the S&P 500® Index.
-The S&P 500 Index is an unmanaged index considered representative of the U.S. stock market.

 The Global Industry Classification Standard was developed by and is the exclusive property and a service mark of MSCI, Inc. and Standard & Poor's.